Milton Flores

 Milton Javier Flores Miranda (5 December 1974 – 19 January 2003) was a Honduran football player.

 Early years

-Flores was born to Pedro Alfredo Flores and Janneth Miranda in La Lima, Honduras, near sports recreation park named Polideportivo Chulavista.
-He started playing baseball, but later was discovered as a goalkeeper talent.
+Flores was born to Pedro Alfredo Flores and Janneth Miranda in La Lima, Honduras.
+Near sports recreation park named Polideportivo Chulavista, he started playing baseball, but later his goalkeeper talent was discovered.
 He attended elementary school Manuel Bonilla, where he became best friends with Carlos Pavón.
 He also played in La Mosquito.

 Club career

 Nicknamed el Chocolate, the goalkeeper played 231 games for Real España from 1992 to 2002.
 Real Españas fans idolized Chocolate for his excellent performances with the team.

 International career

 Flores made his debut for Honduras in a January 1996 CONCACAF Gold Cup match against Brazil and had earned a total of 22 caps, scoring no goals.
 He has represented his country in 8 FIFA World Cup qualification matches and played at the 1996 and 1998 CONCACAF Gold Cups.
 He also was part of the Honduras national football team at the 1995 UNCAF Nations Cup.

 His final international was a July 2001 FIFA World Cup qualification match against Costa Rica.

 One of the most famous games Chocolate ever played was against Brazil for the Panamericanos Of Mar del Plata, Argentina, where he stopped 3 penalties and scored the goal that passed Honduras to the next stage.
 After that goal, Chocolate danced punta, the national Honduran dance, as a celebration.
 He was the goalkeeper of the Honduras national soccer team, on the game they won Mexico for the first time in history on qualifiers, at the end of the game, in an interview by Salvador Nasralla, crying he dedicated the win to his mother, who had died years before.